+The ability to identify several academic areas of interest affords students the freedom to branch out to a maximum of three new areas of study to complement their previous coursework.
 Many employers are looking for a bachelor's degree, not a specific major.
 A University Studies degree is a great way to show employers that you have varied interests and experience as well as a diversified education.
-For example, Rick Snyder received a University Studies degree and went on to become the governor of the state of Michigan.
 You can find employment in the fields of your varied concentrations, just as if you minored in those areas.
 For instance, if you have concentrations in Business and Health, you might search for job opportunities in Health Administration.

 "With two semesters left to graduate, financial obligations made it impossible for me to make my original major's required internship abroad.
 Through the University Studies program, I was able to graduate with a generalized degree.
 My advisor helped me to realize my goal of becoming the first person in my extended family to graduate from college."

 "For years I have worked three jobs, seven days a week and have raised two kids on my own.
 I never thought I would be able to add finishing my degree into the mix.
 Thanks to the University Studies program, I finally see the light at the end of the tunnel and will be graduating in the spring....it feels good!"